Requirements, capabilities and architectural frameworks across verticals enhanced by emerging digital technologies

 Study items include, but are not limited to:

-- What are the use cases for IoT and SC&C applications and services in different verticals?
+- What are the use cases for IoT and SC&C applications and services across different verticals?

-- Collaboration with which standards development organizations (SDOs) would be necessary to maximize synergies and harmonize existing standards?
+- With which standards development organizations (SDOs) collaboration would be necessary to maximize synergies and harmonize existing standards?

 Tasks include, but are not limited to:

-- Developing Recommendations Reports, Handbooks, Guidelines etc. as appropriate for the support of emerging services and applications for IoT and SC&C, covering:
+- Developing Recommendations, Reports, Roadmaps, Guidelines etc. as appropriate for the support of emerging services and applications for IoT and SC&C, covering:

-- use cases of IoT and SC&C services and applications;
+- use cases of IoT and SC&C services and applications across different verticals;

 - ecosystem aspects taking into account business models and use cases;

-- Providing the necessary collaboration for joint activities in this field within ITU and between ITU-T and other relevant SDOs, consortia and fora.
+- Providing the necessary collaboration for joint activities in this field within ITU and between ITU-T and other relevant SDOs, consortia and forums.

 - All Questions of ITU-T SG20